sodadata/docs/soda-agent/deploy.md

 In the example above, the output displays `2/2` which means that two containers are running in the pod.
 This indicates that a <a href="https://medium.com/bb-tutorials-and-thoughts/kubernetes-learn-sidecar-container-pattern-6d8c21f873d" target="_blank">sidecar</a> is deployed in the pod, which is the fluent-bit based log reader/forwarder.

-If you wish to get the logs from the sidecar, you can add the `-c` option the `logs` command to specify the sidecar container in the pod.
+If you wish to get the logs from the sidecar, you can add the `-c` option to the `logs` command to specify the sidecar container in the pod.
 ```shell
 kubectl logs pods/soda-agent-orchestrator-5975ddcd9-5b5qr \
   -c logging-sidecar \